timescale/docs/mst/saml-okta-mst.md

 1. Log in to the `Admin` portal and navigate to the `Applications` tab.

-1. Click `Add Application` and click `Create New App` You should see the `Create a new Application Integration` form.
+1. Click `Add Application` and click `Create New App`.
+You should see the `Create a new Application Integration` form.

 1. Select `SAML 2.0` for the `Sign on method`, then click `Create`.